 Step 8.
 Using tongs, flip each nugget over and cook until finished and both sides are dark golden brown, about 2-4 minutes.

 Step 9.
 Remove the nuggets to a plate lined with a paper towel or napkin to allow excess oil to drain.

 Step 10.
 Repeat with the remaining chicken, using additional egg, water, breadcrumbs, flour, spices and cooking oil as necessary.
 (If you need just a little bit more of the breadcrumbs mixture, use ½ cup breadcrumbs, ¼ cup flour, ½ tsp of each salt, paprika, garlic powder and onion powder.)

 Step 11.
 Serve warm, or freeze for later.

 How to Freeze Homemade Chicken Nuggets

-Move the frozen homemade chicken nuggets from the cooling rack and to a freezer-safe container.
+Step 3.
+Move the frozen homemade chicken nuggets from the cooling rack to a freezer-safe container.
 At this step, I recommend portioning out enough to cover one meal.
 That way you’re not thawing more than you need later on.

 Homemade Chicken Nuggets

 These homemade chicken nuggets are healthy, easy to make, and a guaranteed kids’ favorite.
 Skip the Chick-Fil-A drive-thru and serve these up with easy potato skins and stove-top macaroni and cheese for the perfect meal!